nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 These instructions only provide a starting point for testers to work on; testers are expected to do more *exploratory* testing.
 </div>

-### Launch and shutdown
+### Launch

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the `hmhero.jar` file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the jar file <br>
+   Expected: Shows the GUI with a set of sample applicants.
+   <br></br>

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

+Prerequisites: An applicant with the name Fred and phone number 999 does not exist in HMHero yet.

+Test case: `add n/Fred p/999 e/test@gmail.com a/12345`<br>
+Expected: Applicant named Fred and with phone number 999 is added to the list.
+Details of the added applicant shown in the output box.
+Application date follows the current date and time.

+Test case: `add n/Fred p/999 e/test@gmail.com a/12345 applied/01-01-2023 18:00`<br>
+Expected: Applicant named Fred and with phone number 999 is added to the list.
+Details of the added applicant shown in the output box.
+Application date is `01-01-2023 18:00`.

+Test case: `add n/Fred p/999`<br>
+Expected: No applicant is added.
+Error message for invalid command format.

 ### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+Prerequisites: An applicant with the name Fred and phone number 999 exists in HMHero.

+Test case: `delete n/Fred p/999`<br>
+Expected: Applicant named Fred and with phone number 999 is deleted from the list.
+Details of the deleted applicant shown in the output box.

+Test case: `delete n/Fred p/000`<br>
+Expected: No applicant is deleted.
+Error message for not finding any applicant.

+Test case: `delete n/Fred`<br>
+Expected: No applicant is deleted.
+Error message for invalid command format.

+### Advancing an applicant

+Prerequisites: There are two applicants:
+1. Applicant with the name Fred, phone number 999 and status `APPLIED`.
+2. Applicant with the name Freddy, phone number 000, status `SHORTLISTED` and interview date time `05-05-2023 18:00`.

+Test case: `advance n/Fred p/999 d/04-04-2023 18:00`<br>
+Expected: Applicant named `Fred` and with phone number 999 is advanced to `SHORTLISTED`.

+Test case: `advance n/Fred p/999 d/05-05-2023 18:00`<br>
+Expected: Applicant is not advanced.
+Error message for clashing interview date time with Freddy

+Test case: `advance n/Fred p/999`<br>
+Expected: Applicant is not advanced.
+Error message for no interview date time given.

+Test case: `advance n/Freddy p/000 d/05-05-2023 18:00`<br>
+Expected: Applicant is not advanced.
+Error message for no interview date time is needed.

+Test case: `advance n/Fred`<br>
+Expected: Applicant is not advanced.
+Error message for invalid command format.

+### Rejecting an applicant

+Prerequisites: There are two applicants:
+1. Applicant with the name Fred, phone number 999 and status `APPLIED`.
+2. Applicant with the name Freddy, phone number 000, status `REJECTED`.

+Test case: `reject n/Fred p/999`<br>
+Expected: Applicant named Fred and with phone number 999 is rejected.

+Test case: `reject n/Freddy p/999`<br>
+Expected: Applicant is not rejected.
+Error message for applicant is already rejected.

+Test case: `reject n/Fred`<br>
+Expected: Applicant is not rejected.
+Error message for invalid command format.

+### Finding applicants

+Prerequisite: Applicants to find exist in HMHero

+Test case: `find n/Fred`<br>
+Expected: All applicants with name `Fred` listed.

+Test case: `find p/999`<br>
+Expected: All applicants with phone number `999` listed.

+Test case: `find n/Fred p/999`<br>
+Expected: Applicant with name `Fred` and phone number `999` listed.

+Test case: `find n/`<br>
+Expected: Error message for invalid command format.

+### Finding applicants with specific skills

+Test case: `skill java`<br>
+Expected: All applicants with `java` written in `notes`

+Test case: `skill`<br>
+Expected: Error message for invalid command format.

+### Remind upcoming interviews

+Prerequisite: There are shortlisted applicants with scheduled interviews in the next 3 days.

+Test case: `remind`<br>
+Expected: All applicants with interviews coming up in the next 3 days are listed (if any).

+### View all interviews

+Prerequisite: There are shortlisted applicants with scheduled interviews

+Test case: `interview`<br>
+Expected: All shortlisted applicants are listed, sorted by their interview dates from earliest to latest.

+### View summary statistics

+Precondition: There are applicants added into HMHero.

+Test case: `summary`<br>
+Expected: Statistic of overall hiring process is shown in output box.

+### Help

+Test case: `help`<br>
+Expected: The Help Window pops up and shows a general help message.

+### Clear

+Test case: `clear`<br>
+Expected: All applicants in HMHero are deleted.

+### Exit

+Test case: `exit`<br>
+Expected: HMHero application closes.

+## Effort

+It was not easy to develop HMHero.
+Our team struggled with ways to make our product unique and stand out from existing products in the market, while at the same time ensuring that this product could be completed in the short span of time given.